mickfuzz/phd4/_posts/thesis_chapters/2025-3-8-DiscussionConclusion.md

 Recreating resources in P5.js is a strong possibility to make this approach more familiar and less porous / daunting.

+### Highlighting value of socio-cultural approach to contribute to the field of CGD&P pedagogy (and beyond)

-### Research Output - A pedagogy aligned with inclusive approaches and promising for neurodiversity in particular
+#### Research Output - A pedagogy aligned with inclusive approaches and promising for neurodiversity in particular

 The lens of inclusion and the alignment with UDL is relevant as a possible resolution to abstract  / concrete tensions as a gateway to access diverse learner pathways and thus avoid an overly complex navigational framework thus reducing cogintive load.

 Synthesis in relation to  Issues of inclusive pedagogy.
 UDL, UMC, MOE.
 This  underline the entire motivation and design of the study.
 Returning therefore to a fundamental point of the study to explore how this help diverse learners in a challenging area to learn.
 Ending by suggesting UDL as a helpful framework,

-### Evidence of  evolution on design/ processes and learner agency
+#### Evidence of  evolution on design/ processes and learner agency
 <!-- NOTE  I would say  too complex for coding -->

 Answering RQ - on pedagogical resources / agency / use of GDPs